 - “Leave plenty of white space above the head,” recommends Maryalice. “[For U.S. passport photos,] use the photo tool on the Department of State web page to crop your image.
 Tip: crop a few different photos to print and bring with you.
 That way if one is rejected you have back up!”

 - The U.S. State Department has some good tips on what makes a good passport photo.
 Especially helpful are the photo examples on the bottom of the page.
-Click on Children to get specific tips for passport photos of babies and kids and simple corrections to get a better photo.
+Click on Children to get specific tips for passport photos of babies and kids.
+They also offer simple corrections to get a better photo.

 Printing an Infant Passport Photo